ArmaTrac

 ArmaTrac is the tractor brand of Erkunt Tractor, the tractor division of the Turkish Erkunt group owned by the Indian giant Mahindra & Mahindra.

-Erkunt has distributors for the ArmaTrac tractor in Turkey, the United Kingdom, Latvia, Bulgaria, Hungary, Cyprus, Serbia, Poland and Croatia in Europe as well as Yemen, Senegal, Jordan, Algeria in Africa; Antigua Barbuda in America.
+Erkunt has distributors for the ArmaTrac tractor in Turkey, the United Kingdom, Latvia, Bulgaria, Hungary, Cyprus, Serbia, Poland and Croatia in Europe as well as Yemen, Senegal, Jordan, Algeria in Africa; Antigua and Barbuda in America.

 History

 The manufacturer company Erkunt, was established in 1953 in Turkey, as a general foundry & pattern shop.